 It was addictive.

-In the months following I bounced around to any personal finance blogs I could find, taking in tons of information that had been out of reach in most of the conversations I’d had during my life.
+In the months following I bounced around to any personal finance blogs I could find, soaking in money makeover, taking in tons of information that had been out of reach in most of the conversations I’d had during my life.

 I mean, people don’t normally splat out their digits, right?
 Especially not before blogging came around, anyway.